-Management has determined that the carrying value of TNB properties exceeded its recoverable value and its carrying value was impaired to be \$nil based on its cash flow projections, representing fair value less costs of disposal ("FVLVD"), which incorporate management's assumptions about future metal prices, operating costs, capital expenditures requirements and property option value.
-Additional expenditures, net of government assistance received, if any, arising from qualified exploration expenditures incurred at TNB properties is directly expensed as exploration and evaluation expenses on the statements of income (loss) and comprehensive income (loss).
+The Company has no plans to carry out further exploration programs at the TNB properties and management has determined that the carrying value of the TNB properties exceeded its recoverable value and its carrying value was impaired to \$nil based on an estimate of fair value less costs of disposal ("FVLVD").
+Expenditures paid to maintain certain claims in good standing were recorded as exploration and evaluation expenses on the statements of income (loss) and comprehensive income (loss).

-During the three and six months ended June 30, 2023, the Company incurred expenditure of \$2,690 and \$32,380 (same prior year period - \$nil and \$23,723) at TNB properties to maintain certain mineral claims and leases in good standing.
+During the three and six months ended June 30, 2024, the Company incurred expenditures of \$nil and \$25,496 (same prior year period - \$2,690 and \$32,380) at TNB properties to maintain certain mineral claims and leases in good standing.

-The Company's 100% interest in the TNB properties is subject to a back-in right whereby should the Company outline a threshold deposit or deposits, each of which exceed 500 million pounds of nickel in Measured and Indicated resources, Glencore has the right to back-in for a 50% interest and become the operator of the threshold deposit or deposits by incurring expenditures on the property in an amount equal to two times the aggregate of all expenditures which were incurred by the Company in carrying out mining operations on the property prior to the back-in.
-Provided that if Glencore exercises more than one back-in right, then in calculating the required back-in expenditures for each subsequent back-in right, expenditures relating to any previously exercised back-in right are excluded from such expenditure calculation.
+The Company's 100% interest in the TNB properties is subject to a back-in right whereby, should the Company outline a threshold deposit or deposits (each of which exceed 500 million pounds of nickel in measured and indicated resources), Glencore Canada Corporation ("Glencore") has the right to back into the project for a 50% interest and become the operator of the threshold deposit or deposits by incurring expenditures on the property in an amount equal to two times the aggregate of all expenditures which were incurred by the Company in carrying out mining operations on the property prior to the back-in, provided that if Glencore exercises more than one back-in right, then in calculating the required back-in expenditures for each subsequent back-in right, expenditures relating to any previously exercised back-in right are excluded from such expenditure calculation.